nateemerson/nats.docs.v2/src/content/docs/using-nats/developing-with-nats/connecting/security/creds.md

+---
+title: "Authenticating with a Credentials File"
+---
 # Authenticating with a Credentials File

 The 2.0 version of NATS server introduced the idea of decentralized authentication based on [JSON Web Tokens \(JWT\)](https://jwt.io/).
 Clients interact with this new scheme using a [user JWT](/running-a-nats-service/nats_admin/security.md) and corresponding [NKey](/running-a-nats-service/configuration/securing_nats/auth_intro/nkey_auth.md) private key.
 To help make connecting with a JWT easier, the client libraries support the concept of a credentials file.
 This file contains both the private key and the JWT and can be generated with the `nsc` [tool](../../../nats-tools/nsc/).
 The contents will look like the following and should be protected because it contains a private key.
 This credentials file is unused and only for example purposes.